 And it’s Spotify.

 Spotify’s victory consists primarily of the interface which is clear and accessible for everyone.
-Features as playlists generated automatically, allow users to make each week a new music discovery and listen to uncountable radio stations depending on the listener’s taste and mood.
-But Apple Music features and continuous improvements make it a worthy opponent for Spotify in 2020.
+Features such as playlists generated automatically, allow users to make each week a new music discovery and listen to uncountable radio stations depending on the listener’s taste and mood.
+But Apple Music features and continuous improvements make it a worthy opponent for Spotify in 2021.
 They are still a great alternative for iPhone and Mac users.
+It's up to you to decide which service you like best.
+If you make the call to move from Apple Music to Spotify, here's how to transfer your playlists.

 So what is your choice?
 Leave your comments and questions below!